2022 United States House of Representatives elections in New York: District 18

-The 18th district is based in the mid Hudson Valley, including all of Orange County and most of Dutchess and Ulster Counties.
-The seat was modestly altered due to redistricting, losing all of Putnam County to the 17th district while picking up the portions of Dutchess and Ulster Counties formerly in the 19th district.
-The district has a PVI of D+1 and voted for Joe Biden by 8 points in 2020.
+The 18th district is based in the mid-Hudson Valley, including all of Orange County and most of Dutchess and Ulster Counties.
+The seat was modestly altered due to redistricting, losing all of Putnam County and parts of Westchester County to the 17th district while picking up the portions of Dutchess and Ulster Counties formerly in the 19th district.
+The district had a PVI of D+1 and voted for Joe Biden by 8 points in 2020.
 The incumbents were Democrat Sean Patrick Maloney, who was reelected with 55.8% of the vote in 2020, and Democrat Pat Ryan, who was first elected in 2022 in a special election with 51.2% of the vote.
 Maloney ran for reelection in the neighboring 17th district instead, while Pat Ryan ran for reelection in this district.
 In the general election Pat Ryan narrowly beat Schmitt, with Schmitt conceding defeat.
+After the election, it became public that a Democrat-aligned group had tried to request Schmitt's military records without authorization.